-'War Never Again' was an important motive for establishing the European Union of which the UK is a part.
-The Animal Welfare Party wants the UK to also apply that rationale to its weapons policy.
+'War Never Again' was an important motive for establishing the European Union of which the UK remains a part until exit.
+The Animal Welfare Party the UK must also apply that rationale to its weapons policy.

 - ▲ The UK must not supply weapons to repressive and authoritarian states which violate human rights. - A blacklist must be created for countries and businesses to which no intermediary products or components of chemical, nuclear and bacteriological weapons may be supplied. - ▲ The UK must stand against the use of every form of uranium in (conventional) weapons and must support and promote a comprehensive prohibition on nuclear weapons.